piyushrpt/condaLinuxSetup/anaconda.md

 If you already have python2.7 installed, install "scons" for it.
 If you already have "scons" as well, you can skip the miniconda2 instructions.

+**Latest Update: scons is now available for python3.
+You can use anaconda3 to install scons.
+Installing miniconda2 is completely optional.**

 ### Miniconda2

 - We only need python2 for scons.
 You can instead choose to install all of anaconda2 as well, if needed.